TomerShenar/Disentangling_Shift_And_Add/README.md

 Q. How can I know my results are sensible?
 ***

 Test, test, test!
 Try to simulate spectra corresponding to the case of interest, and see how well (or not) the method is able to retrieve the spectra and/or orbital parameters.
 This is the only way to know for sure whether you can trust the results.
+You can use the simple script I provided here("make_spectra_SB2.py") to create mock simulations, or use your own tools.
+I recommend that you do not publish before going through this procedure and convincing yourself that your results are trustworthy.